November 5, 2023

 | Neither | Eliminate it | Social media scrolling, unnecessary meetings |

-Pareto Principle (80/20 Rule) - Identify the 20% of tasks that drive 80% of results.
-In practice, I review my task list and ask: “If I could only do three things today, which three would create the most value?”
+Pareto Principle (80/20 Rule) - In practice, I review my task list and ask: “If I could only do three things today, which three would create the most value?”
+That question alone filters out most noise.

 Goals and priorities mean nothing without execution.
 The Schedule phase transforms your prioritized list into committed time blocks.

-The framework is intentionally simple because complex systems get abandoned.
-Here is how I recommend starting:
+The framework is intentionally simple because complex systems get abandoned:

 - Sunday evening: Set or review 2-3 goals for the week (G)